CompileIO/compile.io/README.md

 After this project, students will have been exposed to several new concepts such as full-stack web application development, scalable software architecture, and possibly AWS/cloud configuration.

+Any documentation (save for this README file) relevant to this project can be found in the *Documentation* folder in the repository.

 Required Programming Language(s), Operating System, Hardware Platform (if known):

 One of Java/C#/NodeJS for the backend, Javascript for the frontend, any OS is acceptable